mike011/DoTheUITestsWork/README.md

 # DoTheUITestsWork

+TLDR: Yes

+# Fix
+- Snapshot 2.2.0 does not support Swift, upgrading to 4.0.0 fixed the issue.
+- I cannot remember why I was using 2.2.0

+# Problem
 This repo was created to log a bug against ios-snapshot-test-case.
 The issue logged is that some supporting library aren't being loaded when trying to run the tests after setting up Cocoapods.
 Here is a link to the issue: https://github.com/uber/ios-snapshot-test-case/issues/55

 Environment: